rifah07/a-teaching-saas-app/instructions.md

 12. Ass code in Companion Form.txt, app>companions>new>page.tsx.
 13. Install command 8, 9, 10 in terminal.
 14. Write codes, and set up supabase then install supabase using 11th point above in terminal.
-15. Write codes in files, and install codes using point 12 above for proper management of search parameters
+15. Write codes in files, and install codes using point 12 above for proper management of search parameters.
+16. Install vapi using point 13 above.